 After consulting these guidelines, you can submit your blog post idea at this page.

 Thank you for your interest in contributing to the Slavic and East European Blog (SEEB)!

-SEEB was established by the Slavic and East European Journal (SEEJ), as an opportunity for graduate students to publish articles, essays, interviews, and translations on a variety of different topics.
+SEEB was established by the Slavic and East European Journal (SEEJ), as an opportunity for junior scholars (faculty, graduate students, and outstanding undergraduates) to publish articles, essays, interviews, and translations on a variety of different topics.
 Blog posts are organized into themes that change every three months.